 The GLEN Action Learning Ecosystem

 To support The GLEN’s exploratory learning, we have developed the diagram above illustrating the GLEN Action Learning Ecosystem.
-It shows how the different learning elements of The GLEN interact to create a real ecosystem for both advancing our knowledge of collaboration and supporting change projects and tools creation aimed at challenging issues.
+It shows how the different learning elements of The GLEN interact to create a real ecosystem for connecting people, advancing our knowledge of collaboration, and supporting change projects and tools aimed at working with challenging issues.

 Read through these and if you want to know how to join, a button below takes you to an applications page.

-PURPOSE: Our north star is our strong alignment on a shared purpose of advancing the field of collaborative methods, in a broad, boundary-spanning way.
-In addition, the whole Earth image in the logo reminds us of our commitment to think systemically and act collaboratively worldwide.
+PURPOSE: Our north star is our strong alignment on a shared purpose of advancing the field of collaborative practice.
+We do this by catalyzing connections between key people, organizations, and community, and advancing as we go field of concepts and tools involved in collaborative practice.
+Our whole Earth image in the logo reminds us of our commitment to think systemically and act collaboratively—worldwide.

-EXCHANGES with other members: Programs and gatherings that intentionally work with the pooled experience of participants, exploring significant questions at the edges of our practice to generate insights.
+EXCHANGES with other members: "Exchanges" are what we call the programs and gatherings that intentionally work with the pooled experience of participants.
+Together, often catalyzed by hosts who are especially interested in the topic, participants explore significant questions at the edges of their practice to generate insights.
 These sessions are sourced and led by GLEN members.

 - Examine deeply-held assumptions and beliefs

 - Evolve collaborative learning fueled by curiosity

 - Experience deep reciprocity and mutual empowerment.